Boat and Equipment

 Solo canoe with a leaning-thwart seat, thigh straps, and airbag flotation

 Traditional tandem outfitting with webbing seats and airbag flotation

 Tandem canoe setup with double saddles, thigh straps, and flotation bow, center and stern

 Stand Up Paddleboards (SUP)

 Inflatable and plastic boards are recommended.
 Fiberglass boards will very likely be damaged by rocks, but students may use them if they wish.
-Leashes are not required, but helmets and Type III PFD/Life Jackets are required, consistent with all other craft.
+PFD/Life Jackets are required.